waxiyibian/front-end-test/README.md

   * you can use mockjs or related mock framework to intercept the ajax requests and
     return the mock data when using local development environment
   * (optional) write a simple backend http service to return the resume data.
-    you can write the http server with any lanugage and framework, e.g.:
+    you can write the http server with any language and framework, e.g.,:
-    pytnon flask, nodejs, perl, golang, java, php-fpm, etc.
+    python flask, nodejs, perl, golang, java, php-fpm, etc.
   * (optional) use a database to store the resume data, you can use
-    any database, such as mysql, postgresql, monodb, redis, rocksdb,
+    any database, such as mysql, postgresql, mongodb, redis, rocksdb,
-    elapsticsearch etc, the simple http server above shall read the
+    Elasticsearch. the simple http server above shall read the
     data from the database.

-* The "working experience" could be presentd in time sequencing order (most early first)
+* The "working experience" could be presented in time sequencing order (most early first)
   or reversed time order (most recent first) dynamically, by turning on/off a switch, or click a button.

-* Add a icon buttion with "back to top" function.
+* Add an icon button with "back to top" function.
 The page will scroll to very beginning after click it.

 ### 3.3 Deploy requirements